Joeboy/pixperiments/pimidi_kernel_module/README.rst

 ::

+  Install the headers for your kernel.
+Unfortunately if you're running the default Raspbian install you'll need to upgrade your kernel, as the default kernel doesn't have a header package

   cd pimidi_kernel_module

   make

   sudo insmod pimidi.ko

-  sudo mknod /dev/pimidi u 248 1

-  sudo chmod 666 /dev/pimidi
+  sudo chmod 666 /dev/pimidi1

-Note that the "248" in the mknod command above may need to be some other number on your system.
-If you look in the output of 'dmesg', It should tell you the correct number.

-Anyway, after you've run that lot you should have a midi serial device at /dev/pimidi.
+Anyway, after you've run that lot you should have a midi serial device at /dev/pimidi1.
 I haven't been able to test writing to it as I don't have any equipment with a midi in.
 Please let me know if it works!
 And if it doesn't, please fix it!